cotodevel/toolchaingenericds-multiboot/README.md

 ARM9: (0x02400000 - 0x02340000) = 0x02400000 - 0xC0000 - 0x02000000 = 0x340000 ~ 3.407.872 bytes, which is NOT too bad ;-)

-Todo:
-TGDS-multiboot should execute from 0x02000000 and that will allow to reload itself and other NDS apps relying on the Loader Code address.
-Workaround: Some dkARM DS binaries aren't working, could be the above or something else.
-			As workaround you can reload moonshell2 through tgds-multiboot, then reload the problematic ds binary.
+Todo: Some dkARM DS binaries aren't working.
+As a workaround you can reload moonshell2 through tgds-multiboot, then reload the problematic ds binary.

 Coto